-It’s the period we start cleaning the house to make sure there isn’t the smallest trace of leavened food left, but above all it’s a couple of weeks during which every Jewish woman spends an unreasonable amount of time planning the dinners she is going to host with family and friends, in a frantic and desperate search for recipes – above all desserts – that are edible and at the same time respect the rules of Passover.
+It’s the period we start cleaning the house to make sure there isn’t the smallest trace of leavened food left, but above all, it’s a couple of weeks during which every Jewish woman spends an unreasonable amount of time planning the dinners she is going to host with family and friends, in a frantic and desperate search for recipes – above all desserts – that are… let’s say at a minimum plain edible, and at the same time respect the rules of Passover.

 This recipe can be made gluten-free if you buy gluten-free matzo, available in most big supermarkets and Kosher shops around Passover.

 - 1/2 teaspoon ground cinnamon

 - 4 apples peeled and grated

 - 115 grams butter or margarine melted